vlasscontreras/php-trainer/README.md

 #### Template Method

-This pattern is used to illustrate the steps of an algorythm in class methods, but implementations might differ in some steps.
+This pattern is used to illustrate the steps of an algorithm in class methods, but implementations might differ in some steps.

 ```bash
 php trainer template-method